 Local food and local identity

-Local production and processing of food strengthens identity, supplies a greater diversity and create local value.
+Local production and processing of food strengthens identity and creates a greater diversity local value.
 Local food production is an important contribution to Norwegian self-sufficiency.

 Norges Vel takes the initiative to develop supply chains for new products.
 Some examples are local beer, rapeseed oil, and barley production from farmers in Østfold.
 The farmers get increased profits due to owning a larger share of the supply chain, in addition to this the consumers have a greater range of products to choose from when shopping.

 Effective cooperation between food producers is often a prerequisite for becoming a strong and professional business in a demanding market.
-We strive towards finding and establishing the optimal organisational structure for this purpose.
+We strive to find and establish the optimal organisational structure for this purpose.

 As the leader for the Oslofjord Culinary Heritage network (Regional matkultur Oslofjord), we contribute by introducing restaurants to local food producers, this creates a larger turnover of local food and a more excitement in selections available to the customer.